26 Different Types of Springs | Mechanical Spring

 Springs are produced from various kinds of elastic material.
 The most common of them is spring steel.
 The larger spring is made from annealed steel which is hardened after fabrication.
 While Small and thinning ones are wound from pre-hardened stock.

 Non-ferrous metals like phosphor, bronze, and titanium are also used.
-They’re good corrosion resistance making them useful for parts requiring such.
+They have good corrosion resistance, making them useful for parts requiring such.
 Beryllium copper is also used for spring making.
 It offers good electrical current to such applications (it has low electrical resistance).

 Diagram of Spring